IceyLeagons/ResourceHost/README.md

 # ResourceHost
-A free open-source memory cache based temporary resourcepack hosting based on Spring.
+A very simple free open-source memory cache-based temporary resource pack hosting based on Spring.

 WIP!
 Please do not use this software just yet!